prisems/SANTA-Esolang/README.md

   <code> SANTA!
 HOHOHO this will print "Hello, World!" </code>

-  <code> MILK HOHOHO this will print 99 glasses of milk on the wall. (spin of beer on the wall)</code>
+  <code> MILK!
+HOHOHO this will print 99 glasses of milk on the wall. (spin of beer on the wall)</code>

   <code>HOHOHO</code> is a comment.
 You can only comment before PRINTER.
 If anything is ran on the same line as PRINTER and after PRINTER (IE